 Once the stream lines have been cartographically smoothed, they must be incorporated with the updated 2D polygons.
-The previously discussed flow direction and flow accumulation routines do not run well on the completely flat surface that hydroflattening produces.
-In these areas flowlines are often incorrectly delineated as parallel lines running toward the outer edges of these features rather than representing the centerline of the 2D polygon.
+The previously discussed flow direction and flow accumulation routines do not produce usable results in areas where the DEM has been hydroflattened.
+In these areas flowlines are often incorrectly delineated as parallel lines running toward the outer edges of waterbody features rather than representing the centerline of the 2D polygon.
 In order to avoid excess artificial paths within polygons and create true centerlines, the data is run through a custom network integration routine that removes all automatically generated streamlines within the polygons and replaces them with true centerlines.
 The integration process then creates artificial path lines to join all inflowing streams to the main centerline of the feature.
 (Figure 9)